You have so many choices for free writing software

 There is a spell checker, word count and track change with an add comments option.

-In fact, it is difficult to think of a common feature or function in Word that is not available in Pages documents.
+It is difficult to think of a common feature or function in Word that is not available in Pages documents.

 There is one other area where Pages really shines.
 It has a lot more control over images compared to Word.

-Pages is a terrific free writing software option for all Mac, iPad and iPhone users.
+Pages is a terrific writing software option for all Mac, iPad and iPhone users.
 You can download it from the Mac App Store.

 Related reading: Is Apple Pages A Good Replacement For Microsoft Word For Mac?